BA, College of William and Mary; JD, William and Mary Law School; LLM, Georgetown University Law Center

 Prior to joining the Department of Justice, Mr. Smith was a Senior Inspector with the Department of Homeland Security, Office of Inspector General.
 The Office of Inspector General conducts independent and objective audits, inspections, and investigations of departmental programs and operations.
 Mr. Smith worked in multiple capacities within the Office of Inspector General, including as an Attorney and as the Acting Intelligence Operations Specialist.
 As a Senior Inspector, he reviewed highly sensitive and controversial programs to ensure compliance with applicable legal and regulatory requirements.

-Mr. Smith is an Adjunct Professor at both the George Mason University School of Law and the George Washington University Law School where he teaches courses on government oversight and internal investigations.
+Mr. Smith is an Adjunct Professor at both the Antonin Scalia Law School, George Mason University and the George Washington University Law School where he teaches courses on government oversight and internal investigations.
 In addition, he has authored several articles and inspector general reports related to the subject.
-Mr. Smith earned his J.D. from William and Mary Law School and an LL.M., with distinction, from the Georgetown University Law Center.
+Mr. Smith earned his JD from William and Mary Law School and an LLM, with distinction, from the Georgetown University Law Center.